Combat

 To make an attack, roll your weapon’s damage die.
 The target of the attack subtracts their armor and reduces their Grit by the remainder.
 If there is no excess damage, the target was able to avoid or otherwise defend against the attack.
 If there is more damage dealt than the remaining Grit, the excess damage becomes Direct Damage.

-Direct Damage represents the attack making physical contact with the target, and causes a STR Save to avoid Critical Damage.
+Direct Damage represents the attack making actual contact with the target.

-After receiving Direct Damage, make a STR Save and roll higher than that amount to avoid Critical Damage.
+After receiving Direct Damage, make a Save with the affected attribute and roll higher than that amount to avoid a Wound.

 This Save can be impaired due to being overwhelmed by multiple attackers, hit with a specific bane or weakness, or other particularly harmful attacks.
 This Save can be enhanced due to being focused on defense, being attacked with something you’re resistant to, or other beneficial circumstances.

-If your STR steps down below a d4 (zero STR) you become incapacitated.
+If any attribute steps down below a d4 (to zero) you become incapacitated.
 An incapacitated creature can only weakly crawl, and will die in an hour without assistance.
-First aid from an ally gets you back on your feet, but doesn’t restore your STR.
+First aid from an ally gets you back on your feet, but doesn’t restore any attributes.

 See Harm and Healing for more details.